-The net amount of GST recoverable from, or payable to, the taxation authority is included as part of receivables or payables in the Statement of financial position.
+The net amount of GST recoverable from, or payable to, the taxation authority is recognised as a receivable or payable in the Consolidated statement of financial position.
+Cash flows are included in the Consolidated statement of cash flows on a gross basis.

-Cash flows are included in the Statement of Cash Flows on a gross basis and the GST component of cash flows arising from investing and financing activities, which is recoverable from, or payable to, the taxation authority, are classified as operating cash flows.
+The GST component of cash flows arising from financing activities which is recoverable from or payable to the taxation authority is classified as operating cash flow.